-This ATV has a 5-speed forward transmission.
+This ATV has a 6-speed forward and 1-speed reverse transmission.
 The transmission allows you to control the amount of power you have available at a given speed or for starting, accelerating, climbing hills, etc.

 To shift into neutral, return the throttle lever to the closed position, apply the clutch, and then repeatedly depress the shift pedal until it stops.